I believe Minneapolis, Minnesota is the saddest sports city in North America, when it comes to the four major men’s sports (NBA, NFL, MLB, NHL).

 Timberwolves lone MVP was Kevin Garnett in 2004, the one year the Wolves made the Western Conference Finals.
 They haven’t won a playoff game since their second round series victory.

 Vikings are 0-4 in Super Bowls.
 So the good news is there’s been 4 appearances!
 The first was in 1969 and the other 3 came over a 4 year span between 1973-1976.
-So yeah, that’s the bad news – no Super Bowl appearances since 1976 and no championships.
+So the bad news is no Super Bowl appearances since 1976 and no championships.

-But they haven’t been unsuccessful.
-Since 1976, they have made the playoffs in 22 out of 43 seasons (over 50%) and have made 6 conference championship game appearances.
-The problem is that all 6 games ended rather horribly.
+Since 1976, Vikings have made the playoffs in 22 out of 43 seasons (over 50%) and have made 6 conference championship game appearances.
+While that sounds like a success, those 6 games ended pretty horribly.

 - 1977 vs Cowboys – Loss kept them from a 4th Super Bowl appearance in 5 years.